WWE Rumors & Spoilers: Superstars Who Could Eliminate Roman Reigns, John Cena From ‘Royal Rumble 2018’ Match

 For Sunday’s WWE Royal Rumble 2018 match, plenty of superstars will do their best to eliminate John Cena and Roman Reigns from the match.
-Both of WWE’s top stars are considered odds-on-favorites to win the match and have been for months now, although several other stars have moved up in terms of their chances.
+Both of WWE’s top stars are considered odds-on-favorites to win the match and have been for months now, although several other stars have moved up regarding their chances.
 With speculation that there are two other superstars who may win on Sunday, fans could see Cena and Reigns both sent out over the top rope to the floor.
 Here are the latest odds on which other entrants have the best chances to eliminate John Cena and Roman Reigns.
 Be advised, spoilers may follow.

-In an exclusive article from WWE Leaks on Thursday, they reported that Royal Rumble “Eliminator” odds have been published.
+In an exclusive article from WWE Leaks on Thursday, they reported that Royal Rumble “Eliminator” odds had been published.
 These are odds given for specific superstars to eliminate a specific participant from the men’s Rumble on Sunday.
-John Cena and Roman Reigns are each listed, as well as “The King of Strong Style” Shinsuke Nakamura, who has been a recent favorite on the odds to win the match Sunday.
+John Cena and Roman Reigns are each listed, as well as “The King of Strong Style” Shinsuke Nakamura, who has been a recent favorite in the odds to win the match Sunday.

 For Cena, it’s no surprise who has the top odds, especially after Monday’s in-ring segment.
 Cena arrived out during Elias’ song on the Raw 25th-anniversary episode and ended up being laid out by “The Drifter.”
 That has led to Elias being given even odds to eliminate Cena.
-Coming in second are Shinsuke Nakamura, and The Undertaker (5/4), followed by Finn Balor (3/1), and Braun Strowman (4/1).
+Coming in second are Shinsuke Nakamura and The Undertaker (5/4), followed by Finn Balor (3/1), and Braun Strowman (4/1).

 For Roman Reigns, the favorite to toss out “The Big Dog” is Shinsuke with even odds.
 Other candidates who could eliminate Reigns include Braun Strowman (5/4), The Undertaker (6/4), Finn Balor (5/2), and John Cena (5/2).
 Interesting options include Brock Lesnar and Daniel Bryan at 10 to 1 odds as potential competitors who could eliminate Reigns.
 In particular, Bryan eliminating Reigns from the match to win it would probably blow the roof off of the arena.